brucezztong/ZZTong.7D2D.Mods/ZZTong-Water/README.md

 not tied to raiding POIs to get jars of murky water.
-My goal was to continue to have risk from boiled water as a way of lengthening the water struggle, trying to keep a game-play, management element present, but also allow a human being to carry water away from a source like humanity had done since before recorded history.
+My goal was to continue to have risk from boiled water as a way of lengthening the water struggle, trying to keep a game-play, management element present, but also allow a human being to carry water away from a source like humanity has done since before recorded history.